 Grapes of (no) wrath

-Seedlip, the company that invented the world’s first non-alcoholic spirits range, is now turning to non-alcoholic aperitifs, launching Æcorn Aperitifs this spring.
-According to the company, the drinks have been informed by 17th century English herbal remedies and inspired by the European Aperitif tradition.
+Seedlip, the company that invented the world’s first non-alcoholic spirits range, now also produces non-alcoholic aperitifs under the brand name Æcorn Aperitifs.
+According to the company, the drinks have been informed by 17th century English herbal remedies and inspired by the European aperitif tradition.
 The new aperitifs come in three varieties – Dry, Bitter and Aromatic – each made with English-grown grapes and aromatised with herbs, roots and bitter botanicals.

 Stop and smell the rosé